CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 The Wi-Fi users should do the following:

-* You should back up your work, stop Wi-Fi access, and disable your client's Wi-Fi interface.* If error messages appear or the client did not behave normally, they should be documented by the user.
+* You should back up your work, stop Wi-Fi access, and disable your client's Wi-Fi interface.
+* If error messages appear or the client did not behave normally, they should be documented by the users.
 It should also be documented what the user did before or during the security incident.
 With this information, IT operations may be able to more quickly pinpoint the cause and impact of the incident and more effectively initiate countermeasures.
 * In addition, they should notify the IT operation via an appropriate escalation level.
 ### 2.3 Measures for increased protection requirements